Yıldız Park: Today

-Currently Yıldız Park is a beautiful garden complex with set in a very large park of flowers, plants and trees, gathered from every part of the world dating from the Ottoman era.
+At present, Yıldız Park is a beautiful garden complex set in a very large park of flowers, plants and trees, gathered from every part of the world, dating from the Ottoman era.
 Park grounds offer panoramic views of the Bosphorus.
 The park is a popular picnic place especially for the weekends.
-Two beautiful old pavilions, namely Çadır and Malta pavilions, are used to rest, drink tea, eat breakfast and have lunch.
+Two beautiful Ottoman era pavilions, namely the Çadır and Malta pavilions, are today café/restaurants where people have breakfast or lunch, or drink a cup of tea or coffee.

 The park is separated into two sections, the outer section is open to the public and comprises the Şale, Çadır and Malta pavilions and the still-operating Yıldız porcelain factory.
 The vegetation of the park includes magnolia, bay leaves, Judas trees, silver limes and horse-chestnuts.
 Furthermore, the park shelters oak, cypress, pine, yew, cedar and ash trees.
 Besides, the outer section has two man-made lakes.